23 Sources of Formaldehyde to Remove from Your Home

 Filter the air

-- Look for non-toxic cleaning products, like the Branch Basics Trial Kit or the Premium Starter Kit.
+• Look for human-safe cleaning products, like the Branch Basics Trial Kit or the Premium Starter Kit.

 Sources